On growth of cocycles of isometric representations on $L^p$-spaces: Equivariant compression of cocycles and drift

 \section{Equivariant compression of cocycles and drift}

 This section is devoted to the proof of Theorem \ref{Intro: Compression implies drift=0}.
-We first show that cocycles on Hilbert spaces satisfy an inequality reminiscent of the Markov property as in \cite{naor-peres-schramm-sheffield}.
-We then recall general properties of the drift of a random walk and prove Theorem \ref{Intro: Compression implies drift=0}.
+We first show a general inequality for 1-cocycles of unitary representations via a direct computation.
+We then revisit \cite[Theorem 2.1]{naor-peres} in the locally compact setting, with small modifications to their original proof.
+We recall general properties of the drift of a random walk and prove Theorem \ref{Intro: Compression implies drift=0}.